The oak tree

 Keith Scott

-Poor organisational culture has been central to several high-profile scandals in recent years, from FTX to the Post Office.
+Poor organisational culture has been central to several high-profile scandals in recent years, from FTX to the Post Office and most recently Mineral Resources, leading to bankruptcy, £1.8bn UK Government compensation and double digit fall in share price respectively.
 In today’s business landscape, organisations often focus on operational and strategic aspects to deliver value, yet a critical element frequently overlooked is organisational culture.
-This oversight can lead to missed opportunities for performance enhancement and may significantly increase risk exposure.
+This oversight can lead to missed opportunities for performance enhancement and may significantly increase risk exposure, including reputational damage.

 Organisational culture encompasses the values, behaviours, and beliefs that shape how people act when unobserved.
 It serves as the invisible force guiding decision-making, influencing interactions, and, ultimately, determining organisational success or failure.
 A strong culture can indeed be a competitive advantage.